gars-cmd/UFS_implementation/readme.md

 ## Matala-7
 ---
-For this seventh assignment we need 5o implement the unix file system .
+For this seventh assignment we need to implement the unix file system .

 ### How to install
 ---